alexirpan/alexirpan.github.io/_posts/2024-08-04-switching-to-ai-safety.markdown

 Hm, okay, where do I start.

 There are a lot of different views on what AI safety is, as well as conflations between AI safety the research field and AI safety the community.
-It is common for people to say they are attacking the field but actually attack the community, yet that's not *totally unreasonable* because of how linked the two are.
+It is common for people to say they are attacking the field when they are actually attacking the community.
+The two are not the same, but are linked enough that it's not *totally* unreasonable to conflate them.
 Let's tackle the community first.

 I find interacting with the AI safety community to be worthwhile, *in moderation*.
-It's a thing I like wading in, but not diving into.
+It's a thing I like wading into, but not diving into.
 I don't have a LessWrong account but have read posts sent to me from LessWrong.
-I don't read Scott Alexander regularly but have read a few essays he's written.
+I don't read Scott Alexander but have read a few essays he's written.
-I don't have much interaction with the AI Alignment Forum, although that's been increasing recently for obvious reasons.
+I don't have much interaction with the AI Alignment Forum, but have been reading more of it recently.

-I also don't go to much of the Bay Area rationalist / effective altruism / accelerationist / tech bro / whatever it's called now scene.
-I've been to some of it, but that is mostly because I had a phase where I was pretty into effective altruism around 2015-2018, and then kept in touch with some people from there afterwards.
+I don't go to much of the Bay Area rationalist / effective altruism / accelerationist / tech bro / whatever it's called now scene, but I have been to some of it, mostly because I had a phase where I was pretty into effective altruism around 2015-2018.
 At the time, I saw it as a movement I wasn't part of, but which I wanted to support.
-Now I see it more as a movement that I know exists, where I don't feel much affinity towards it or hatred against it.
+Now I see it as a movement that I know exists, where I don't feel much affinity towards it or hatred against it.
-"EA has problems" is a statement I think even EAs would agree with.
-"Bay Area rationalism has problems" is something I assume rationalists would agree with too.
+"EA has problems" is a statement I think even EAs would agree with, and "Bay Area rationalism has problems" is something rationalists would agree with too.

 The reason AI safety the research topic is linked so much to that scene is because a lot of writing about the risks of AGI and superintelligence originate from those rationalist and effective altruist spaces.
 And so approving of one can be seen as approving the other.
 I don't like that I have to spill this much digital ink spelling it out, but me thinking AI safety is important is not an endorsement for or against anything else in the broader meme space it came from.

 Is that clear?
 I hope so.
-Let's get to the other half: why I think it's worth working on.
+Let's get to the other half: why I think safety is worth working on.

 \* \* \*
 {: .centered }